vekatze/neut/book/src/programming-in-neut.md

 ### Misc

-- Additional syntactic sugars are also available.
+- Additional syntactic sugar is also available.
 For more, please see the [language reference](./terms.md#syntactic-sugar).
 - If you want to call foreign functions (FFI), please see the [here](statements.md#foreign).